tradewelltech/protarrow/docs/index.md

 # Protarrow

-A python library for converting from protobuf to arrow and back
+A python library for converting from Protocol Buffers to Apache Arrow and back.

 ___